Mortennn/Dozer/README.md

 [Download](https://github.com/Mortennn/Dozer/releases/latest), open and drag the app to the Applications folder.

+## ⚫️ Dozer Icons

+There are 2 or 3, numbered from right to left:

+1. this can be positioned anywhere you prefer, it is only a point of interaction
+2. this and everything to its left will be hidden/shown by clicking any Dozer icon
+3. (Optional) the "remove" icon and everything to its left will be hidden/shown by option-clicking any Dozer icon

 ## 👨‍💻 Usage

-**N.B. hold command (`⌘`) then drag to move the status bar icons.**
+* Move the icons you want to hide until clicked to the left of the second Dozer icons

-* Move the icons you want to hide on the left of both Dozer icons.
+* Move the icons you want to hide until clicked to the left of the second Dozer icons

+## 👇 Interactions
-* Left-click one of the Dozer icons to hide/show the status bar icons.
+* Left-click one of the Dozer icons to hide/show the first group of menu bar icons
+* Option-Left-click one of the Dozer icons to show the second group of menu bar icons (optional)
-* Right-click one of the Dozer icons to open the settings.
+* Right-click one of the Dozer icons to open the settings

+**N.B. hold command (`⌘`) then drag to move the menu bar icons.**

 **Checkout [this GIF](https://raw.githubusercontent.com/Mortennn/Dozer/master/Stuff/demo.gif) to watch Dozer in action.**